LuigiaCristiano/Reppy/README.md

 # Reppy
-Scripts for massive download from IRIS and EIDA datacenters (Based on Obspy Routines, geofon routines) Not Complete, uploading in progress
+Scripts in Python 3 for massive download of seismic data from IRIS and EIDA datacenters (Based on Obspy Routines, geofon routines)
+Not Complete, uploading in progress